Response Partners: Animal Preparation and Response

 Local jurisdictions (city, county, schools, etc.) should incorporate animals into all disaster plans.
 Whether preparing to assist with a traffic accident where animals are involved, or dealing with large-scale evacuation and sheltering scenarios, planning for animal issues is important.
 Local jurisdictions are encouraged to:

-- Establish standing Animal Issues Committees (AICs) to help prepare for and manage animal emergency evacuation, transportation, sheltering, and veterinary medical concerns during disasters. [links]
+- Establish standing Animal Issues Committees (AICs) to help prepare for and manage animal emergency evacuation, transportation, sheltering, and veterinary medical concerns during disasters.
+Animal Issues Committee Guidance Document (May 2009)

-- Incorporate animal issues into all relevant Emergency Plans and gather needed resources ahead of disasters.
+- Incorporate animal issues into all relevant emergency plans and gather needed resources

 - Tropical Storms and Hurricanes